-"IFRS" means International Financial Reporting Standards as issued by the International Accounting Standards Board.
+"IFRS®" International Financial Reporting Standards ("IFRS®" or "IFRS® Accounting Standards") as issued by the International Accounting Standards Board ("IASB").

 "Income Tax Law" means the Legislative Decree No. 774, which Unified Text was approved by the Supreme Decree No. 179-2004-EF, and its regulations, approved by the Supreme Decree 122-94-EF, including all its amendments.